 Enabling change in Nayarit, Mexico10 Dec 2020 · 3 min read

 Respect for human rights is embedded in PMI’s culture, governing our working practices in the communities where we operate.
-Our Guidebook for Success and Responsible Sourcing Principles sets the global standard for the way we work with employees, farmers, and suppliers.
+Our Code of Conduct and Responsible Sourcing Principles sets the global standard for the way we work with employees, farmers, and suppliers.

 The impact of this can be felt throughout the world, including Nayarit in the west of Mexico—a region known for its complex tobacco chain.